-Horizon Books to Close in 2020
+Horizon Books to close in 2020

 TRAVERSE CITY — A beloved downtown retailer is writing its last chapter.

-“For all that time we’ve tried to do one thing,” said Amy Renold, who owns the store with her husband, Vic Herman.
+“For all that time we’ve tried to do one thing,” said Amy Reynolds, who owns the store with her husband, Vic Herman.
 “And that’s be the best bookstore we could possibly be.
-This was a very hard decision, but its time.”
+This was a very hard decision, but it’s time.”

 But the flagship store has been on Front Street for most of those five decades, first in a narrow space near the old Empire Bank, and then in the current 22,000 square-foot, three-level location which took over the once-vacant J.C.
 Penney’s department store building in 1993.